 Aware that their status at school is way down the pecking order, things change when the resident school bully takes too many viagra and can't get rid of his ‘problem'.

 Otis, using therapy techniques gleaned from his Mother, saves the day.
 Which doesn't go unnoticed by Maeve Wiley.

 Maeve is the epitome of cool but is also a social outcast.
 She is the bad-girl of the school but quickly befriends Otis and suggests that with her business skills and his knowledge that they should start a therapy clinic together.

 After all teenagers need sex advice too!

-Once word gets around that Otis is quite the dab hand at dispensing real world and practical advice the clients soon come knocking.
-Which is useful because Maeve needs the money.
+Once word gets around that Otis is quite the dab hand at dispensing real-world and practical advice the clients soon come knocking.
+This is useful because Maeve needs the money.
 A lot.